needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ar-interaction-overview.md

 ## Setting up for Touchscreen AR

 > [!NOTE]
-> The AR Sample Assets package contains an already configured input action map which can be used in place of creating one from scratch.
+> The AR Starter Assets sample contains an already configured input action map which can be used in place of creating one from scratch.

 To set up a scene for Touchscreen AR you will want to create an Input Action Map with action bindings to the `TouchscreenGestureInputController` gesture data.
 (An action map asset can be created by right-clicking on the Assets folder and going to **Create** &gt; **Input Actions**.)

 ![Gesture Input Action Map](images/gesture-action-map.png)

 > [!NOTE]
-> The AR Sample Assets package contains a screen-space controller preset, but if creating the controller from scratch, follow the instructions below.
+> The AR Starter Assets sample contains a screen-space controller preset, but if creating the controller from scratch, follow the instructions below.

 Add an [XR Screen Space Controller](xr-screen-space-controller.md) to the scene and toggle `Enable Touchscreen Gesture Input Control`.
 This will ensure that a `TouchscreenGestureInputController` device gets added to the scene.
 Additionally, make sure to include an XR Ray Interactor and that `Enable AR Raycasting` is checked.